7 Types of Thematic Maps for Geospatial Data

 What Is a Thematic Map?

-While navigation maps help us find our way from point A to point Z, and reference maps portray features like coastline and terrains, thematic maps focus on a certain subject.
+While navigation maps guide us from point A to point Z and reference maps highlight features like coastline and terrains, thematic maps focus on a specific subject or theme.

-There are a variety of thematic map visualizations that have various user applications, so let’s have a look at the seven most commonly used thematic map types.
+There are several types of thematic map visualizations, each with various applications.
+Let’s have a look at the seven most commonly used types.

 1. Choropleth Map